KillReal/MediaCloud/devnotes.md

 - Move javascript code in RazorPages from html to ```*.cshtml.js```
 - Use CSS styles
 - Actor settings page.
 Configuration service must provide actor based settings
+- Implement password security polices
+- Fix layouts misaligment on smaller displays
+- Refactor HTML in Pages

 Todo:

-- Fix layouts misaligment on smaller displays
 - Fix gallery layout and autoloading on smaller displays (less than actual number of columns)
 - Fix statistics dashboards on smaller displays (low width)
 - Solve returnUrl problem (Support only one step hitory)
-- Refactor HTML in Pages
+- Rewrite gallery layout
 	- [ ] 	Use Table layout
 	- [ ] 	Find dynamic gallery layout with resizing support
 	- [x] 	Dynamicly change columns
 		- Rejected due to hard implementation and onresize triggering
-- Implement password security polices
 - Review sql requests (Accordingly to ActorProvider staff)
 - Rename Uploader to TaskScheduler
 - Add debug init logging to services
 - Admin check for display actors in Statistic and Statistic
+- Is DataService necessary at all ???

 # Changelog